fgpv-vpgf/fgpv-vpgf/docs/intentions/introduction.md

     }
 ```

-The value of an intention indicates the way how RAMP will be loading the intention.
+The value of an intention indicates the way RAMP will be loading the intention.
 Default is set to `"none"` if the intention is not specified in `intention` thus it will not be loaded.
 There are 3 settings available:

 - `"default"`: This will load the default intention.

 - `"none"`: This is the default setting.
-As the suggested, the intention will be excluded.
+As suggested, the intention will be excluded.

 - **Name of the extension**: The name of the extension you would like the default intention to be replaced by.

 <p class="danger">
     When setting the value for an intention.
 Please ensure the name matches the intention you are intended to add for the intention to be applied.
-However, having none-existence intentions will not affect RAMP nor causes errors.
+However, having non-existing intentions will not affect RAMP nor causes errors.
 <p>

-## Writting an Extension to repleace an Intention
+## Writing an Extension to replace an Intention

 First you will need to load the extension file before the main viewers JavaScript file `rv-main.js`.
 We will call it `my-extention.js` in our example.